 Dr Lucy Hone - Director New Zealand Institute of Wellbeing and Resilience

 We love every page of this magazine - thank you Nadine and team - it’s awesome - it is saving lives with its knowledge.
-It is filled with fantastic wisdom and has been a really good resource to give youth during lockdown and they are enjoying their own learning about themselves through discussions in this magazine - thank you Nadine Hickman for being brave and putting your strengths into solutions for NZers education around their wellbeing.
+It is filled with fantastic wisdom and has been a really good resource to give our youth and they are enjoying their own learning about themselves through discussions in this magazine - thank you for being brave and putting your strengths into solutions for NZers education around their wellbeing.